githosted/CAPSTONE/README.md

 From this analysis we intend on building a multiple linear regression model to predict what brand names will make the list.

-The car lot intends on using this information to ensure their business' prosperity and objectives are met.
+The used car lot intends on using this information to ensure their business' prosperity and objectives are met.

 The information obtained will also be used to educate their staff and sales team and helping the business thrive.